 Recreation Therapists play an important role in brain injury rehabilitation.
 As a primary member of the brain injury treatment team they have to look beyond rehabilitation toward the opportunities that a person with a brain injury will need to live a successful and fulfilling life.
 The Recreation Therapist uses information to identify the person’s interests and abilities and through a combination of formal assessment, conversation and observation helping them build leisure and recreation options that form a meaningful post-injury lifestyle for the individual.
 While “fixing” the individual with a brain injury is important, services need to focus on reconnecting the individual to the community and building independence and a meaningful life that continues long after rehabilitation has ended.

-I recently attended a SHARE Night, where survivors of brain injuries take turns sharing their stories and life experiences before and after their brain injury.
-This event, organized and facilitated by a Certified Therapeutic Recreation Specialist held by ReDiscover U in the Philadelphia area, was a great example of inspiration and empowerment.
-As the individuals took turns telling their stories it was powerful to hear their stories of trauma and their stories of life after a brain injury.
-As an observer, it was compelling to not only watch as individuals told their stories, but as they listened to the stories of others.
-There was a common bond in the room and an understanding among participants that felt agreeable and compassionate.
-As I drove home from the event, it struck me that the participants were doing the same – the only difference is that I was heading home toward a life that didn’t require much in the way of re-engineering over my years, but they were heading home toward a life that was significantly changed as a result of a moment in time that caused a significant change in their life.
+ReDiscover U's SHARE Night is organized and facilitated by a Certified Therapeutic Recreation Specialist in the Philadelphia area, where survivors of brain injuries take turns sharing their stories and life experiences before and after their brain injury.
+This group, is a great example of inspiration and empowerment.
+Individuals take turns and it is powerful to hear their stories of trauma and of life after a brain injury.
+As an observer, it is compelling to not only watch as individuals tell their stories, but as they listen to the stories of others.
+There is a common bond in the room and an understanding among participants that feels agreeable and compassionate.
+It strikes me that the participants felt the same – the only difference is I get to head home afterward to a life that doesn't require much in the way of re-engineering over the years, but they are heading home toward a life that has been changed as a result of a moment in time that caused significant disruption in their life.

 Recreation Therapy plays an important role in moving on following a brain injury; it the critical element to maintaining (or re-establishing) self-value through social opportunities that occur in every aspect of life.
 It is a critical element to overcoming loneliness and isolation by reminding the individual and their family that accepting a new life doesn’t mean accepting a bad life, and that there are good things to come.